wheelnext/wheelnext/docs/proposals/pep766_explicit_priority_choices.md

 ## Reference Implementation

-The uv project demonstrates index priority with its default behavior.
+The uv project demonstrates index priority, albeit without the notion of "index groups" with its default behavior.
 A reference implementation for a Python-based tool is underway at https://github.com/pypa/pip/pull/13210.
 The plan includes opt-in settings, enhanced output, and tracking of index usage.